-ECOKARST will introduce PBB as realistic, promising new business model for entrepreneurs in the pilot areas (best PBB ideas will be widely promoted).
-PP, key stakeholders and target groups will establish/increase their cooperation and form new local and transnational networks for experience sharing and promotion.
+ECOKARST will introduce PBB as realistic, promising new business model for entrepreneurs in the pilot areas (the best PBB ideas will be widely promoted).
+Project partners, key stakeholders and target groups will establish & increase their cooperation and form new local and transnational networks for experience sharing and promotion.
 Resulting guidance on how to introduce ESS and PBB will serve as a toolkit for the entire Danube and Dinaric region.

 Further information is available under: